 A LeSean McCoy trade from the yacht.
 The team made Charles Clay the third-richest tight end in the league.
 A three-way quarterback competition.
 Richie Incognito!
 Percy Harvin?
 Aaron Kromer allegedly punched a minor over a beach chair and was suspended, not fired.

 Beloved Fred Jackson was shown the door.
 The Bills, quite literally, started from scratch.

-Now, into December, Buffalo’s offensive identity is as clear as J.J.
+Now, into December, Buffalo's offensive identity is as clear as J.J.
 Watt is dumbfounded.
-This human wrecking ball of a defensive end held court in Houston’s locker room Sunday after Buffalo’s 30-21 win without answers.
+This human wrecking ball of a defensive end held court in the visitor’s locker room after Buffalo's 30-21 win without answers.

 “I think they did a good job executing what they were trying to do,” Watt said.
 “They had a few different things they were putting out there and trying a few different things."

 The double teams were nothing new.
 Watt faces those every week.
 No, the Bills’ run scheme was what threw Houston for a loop.
 McCoy's lateral quickness was a different challenge.